 Greetings from Baton Rouge, and welcome to the LSU-OLOL Psychiatry residency program website!
 As another recruiting season rolls around, I am struck with how far we have come as a program and how we continue to grow and mature.
 Our program has set its sights on becoming a premier psychiatric residency training program, and we are well on our way.
 Our culture here is to always strive to better ourselves, the services we offer, and the quality of our department.
-Through our outstanding facilities and training opportunities, our dynamic faculty, and our prioritization of teaching, we are preparing our residents to become leaders in the field of Psychiatry.
+Through our outstanding facilities and training opportunities, our dynamic faculty, and our prioritization of teaching over service, we are preparing our residents to become leaders in the field of Psychiatry.

 Take a look at some of our accomplishments over the last year:

 - Our class size has increased to 7 residents per year.

 - 100% of our graduates passed their board exams for the third year in a row!